 Kingston Bagpuize with Southmoor Women's Institute.

-We are delighted to welcome you to our web site, our virtual WI.
+We are delighted to welcome you to our new mobile enabled web site, our virtual WI.

 This webpage was compiled to help and interest our members and to tell the rest of the world what our aims are, what we do and why we exist.

-The WI. is the largest voluntary women's organisation in the UK.
+The WI is the largest voluntary women's organisation in the UK.
+In the 2015, we celebrate 100 years of existence.
 The ideals of the Women's Institute are truth, justice, tolerance and friendship.
 The WI. exists to educate women to enable them to provide an effective role in the community, to expand their horizons and to develop and pass on important skills.